Oscar Gonzalez Player Props: Guardians vs. Rays

-Oscar Gonzalez and his .314 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the Cleveland Guardians versus the Tampa Bay Rays and Shawn Armstrong on August 12 at 4:10 PM ET.
+On Sunday, Oscar Gonzalez (hitting .294 in his past 10 games) and the Cleveland Guardians face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Rays.
+In his last appearance, he had two hits (going 2-for-4 with an RBI) against the Rays.

 Oscar Gonzalez Game Info & Props vs. the Rays